-When adding a Pause Screen, the video will automatically pause.
-A Pause Screen can be used for reflective questions, adding a summary or extra information, or simply creating a moment of rest.
+To give you some ideas: a pause screen can be used for reflective questions, adding a summary or extra information, or simply creating a moment of rest.
 It is up to the viewer to decide how much time he or she needs to process the given information before continuing.

 Different ways to design the pause screen

-Firstly, you can choose to keep the Pause Screen as a full-screen feature.
-You can design the Pause Screen to your wishes.
-You can also make the Pause Screen smaller if you want the viewer to see part of the video at the same time as well (for example: “Have you noticed the customer in the back of the store?”).
+You can create a Pause Screen in any color and size you’d like.
+Firstly, you can choose to keep the Pause Screen as a fullscreen feature.
+But you can also make the Pause Screen smaller if you’d like part of the screen to be visible (for example: “Have you noticed the customer in the back of the store?”).

-Another option might be to use the Pause Screen as a button “Click here to continue”, if you want the viewer to have a moment to look at some graphics before continuing.
+Another option is to to use the Pause Screen as a “Click here to continue” button.
+This can be useful when you’d like the viewer to study the screen before continuing.

-An ‘invisible’ Pause Screen is also possible, by making the Pause Screen completely transparent, if your only goal is to pause the video automatically.
-Keep in mind that the viewer might not know that he has to click to continue playing the video, so you might want to provide this instruction in some other way.
+It’s possible you’d like to pause the video but have no need for the viewer to click on it.
+If so, you can make the Pause Screen invisible by making the background completely transparent.
+Remember that the viewer might not know that he has to click to continue playing the video, so you might want to provide this instruction in some other way.

 Keep in mind that, when the video is suddenly paused, the sound might also stop abruptly.
 To give it a smoother transition, you can enable the ‘Fade the audio out and in’ option.